playcanvas/developer.playcanvas.com/content/en/user-manual/profile/projects.md

 ## Backing Up a Project to an Archive File

 An archive file will contain all the data of the current project state in a branch.
-However, it does not contain an version control history.
+However, it does not contain any version control history.

 There are two methods to create an offline backup archive of a project: